mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 Unit tests allow us to _be sure_ each component of a DAG is working exactly as we'd expect.

-Using DRY code makes testing easier, since there are fewer unique functions to test!
+Using DRY code makes testing easier since there are fewer unique functions to test!
 Best of all, coverage is guaranteed when tested code is reused.
 It's best to write tests for hooks, operators, and other commonly used pieces of logic in your DAG.

 With the Airflow 2.5.0, we can:

 - Use `dag.test` to test individual components of a DAG, in effect creating "mini-DAGs."
 - Incorporate local/dev versions of our data sources/targets _or_ use `unittests.mock`
-  - In [this example](https://github.com/astronomer/astro-sdk/blob/main/python-sdk/tests/sql/operators/test_dataframe.py#L197-L214) from the AstroSDK, dataframes are being mocked with sample data, then a sample dag is created and validated.
+  - In [this example](https://github.com/astronomer/astro-sdk/blob/main/python-sdk/tests/sql/operators/test_dataframe.py#L197-L214) from the AstroSDK, dataframes are mocked with sample data, then a sample dag is created and validated.
   - In this [example](https://github.com/astronomer/astro-sdk/blob/main/python-sdk/tests/sql/operators/test_load_file.py#L48-L69), local files are used for testing.
 - Use `pytest` to check inputs— see [this example](https://github.com/astronomer/astro-sdk/blob/main/python-sdk/tests/sql/operators/test_merge.py#L16-L53).